 No need to guess

 We get a lot of parents who want to surprise their kids with an ATV, dirt bike, or electric bike.
 This is a huge event for most kids.
-The happy yelling and screaming can turn south quickly when the helmets come out.
-The easy part is the bike, the hard part is figuring out what size gear to get.
+The easy part is the bike, the hard part is figuring out how to size your kids up for the right gear.
 Guessing a helmet size can be tough.
 We are here to help with fitting your kid for helmet and goggles.
-Firstly, we want to get rid of a common misconception.
+First off, we want to get rid of a common misconception.
 Helmets should not be sized with the idea of “giving them room to grow.”
 This common mistake will lead to improper helmet fitment.
 Which means the helmet will not function properly in the event of an impact.

 Make the Experience a good one.

 A helmet is the most important piece of safety gear you will get for your child.
 There are a few child specific things to consider when fitting your kid for helmet and goggles.
 The younger a child is, the more they tend to care about things touching their ears or face.
 Having them try on a helmet can be a deal breaker.

 We have found that making it a family event where everyone is trying on helmets is one method that can help get over some issues.
 Another one would be having them put on a helmet that is way to big then going down from there so they get used to the concept of how it goes on.
 This also lessens the impact of putting a helmet that is way to small and getting them almost stuck on their head.
 This makes for a very counterproductive helmet fitting and zero chance of getting a helmet back on your child’s head.
 Keeping the experience positive and fun will go a long way to getting them into riding.

 After we get them sized properly we then need to figure out eye protection.
 Protecting your child’s eyes while they are riding is very important.
 Dirt, bugs, and twigs can turn a great ride into a bad day if they do not wear goggles.
 Even slow speeds on small dirt bikes and even electric bikes can make enough dust to cause a problem.